Carmen Maria Machado

-Carmen Maria Machado (born July 3, 1986) is an American short story author, essayist, and critic best known for Her Body and Other Parties, a 2017 short story collection, and her memoir In the Dream House, which was published in 2019 and won the 2021 Folio Prize.
+Carmen Maria Machado (born July 3, 1986) is an American author, essayist, and critic.
+She is best known for her short story collection, Her Body and Other Parties, and her memoir, In the Dream House, which won the 2021 Folio Prize.

 Machado has been published in The New Yorker, Granta, Lightspeed, and other publications.
 She has been a finalist for the National Book Award and the Nebula Award for Best Novelette.
 Her stories have been reprinted in Year's Best Weird Fiction, Best American Science Fiction & Fantasy, Best Horror of the Year, The New Voices of Fantasy, and Best Women's Erotica.

 Early life and education

 Machado was born July 3, 1986, in Allentown, Pennsylvania.
 Machado's paternal grandfather left Santa Clara, Cuba, for the United States when he was 18, gaining U.S. citizenship after serving in the Korean War.
-He then moved to D.C. and worked at the United States Patent Office, where he met Machado's grandmother, who came over to the U.S. from Austria after World War II.
+He then moved to Washington, D.C., where he worked at the U.S. Patent Office and met Machado's grandmother, who came to the U.S. from Austria following World War II.

-Machado grew up in a very religious United Methodist household; this upbringing, she says, led to a sense of guilt about her queer sexuality for several years.
+Machado grew up in a religious United Methodist household, which, she says, led to a sense of guilt for several years about her queer sexuality.

-She attended Parkland High School in South Whitehall Township, Pennsylvania, and then American University in Washington, D.C., graduating in 2008.
+She attended Parkland High School in South Whitehall Township, Pennsylvania, and then American University in Washington, D.C., where she graduated in 2008 with a BA in photography.

 She earned an MFA from the Iowa Writers' Workshop and received fellowships and residencies from the Michener-Copernicus Foundation, the Elizabeth George Foundation, the CINTAS Foundation, the Speculative Literature Foundation, the University of Iowa, Yaddo, Hedgebrook, and the Millay Colony for the Arts.
 Machado also attended the Clarion Workshop, where she studied under author Ted Chiang and others.